 This blog is written by Vassar students enrolled in introductory archaeology (ANTH 100).
 Here they post their thoughts on how American archaeology is practiced and how it can be applied to contemporary issues.
-For the Spring 2017 semester, we will be using two textbooks Archaeology Essentials by Colin Renfrew and Paul Bahn and Archaeology Matters by Jeremy Sabaloff.
+For the Fall 2018 semester, we will be using two textbooks Archaeology Essentials by Colin Renfrew and Paul Bahn and Archaeology Matters by Jeremy Sabaloff.

 These blog posts will be graded.
 I will be looking for relatively short posts (400-500 words or 4-minutes of audio or video) that are engaging (not dry technical writing).
 The posts must play off a concept that was part of the course material for that week but must also be original (don’t just reiterate the class material).
 All non-video posts should be accompanied by two images or one embedded video.
 Links must be included for any source material.
 (I have included links to the two textbooks I mentioned earlier.)
 And yes, spelling and grammar count.